cathy-kim95/cathy-kim95.github.io/essays/Ask_Smarter_to_Become_Smarter.md

 <img class="ui medium right floated rounded image" src="../images/brain.png">

 ## Overall
 When I was learning Java from previous classes, I was the one who was asking unintelligent questions.
 I usually put my code on the monitor and saying, “My code is not working.
 Can you help me?”
 This was a stupid way to ask a question because I was not learning from it.
 I could have asked a smarter way and could learn more efficiently.
 Oftentimes I did not learn efficiently from my TA who corrected my code.
-Since I realized how to ask smarter questions, I often get the solution from myself.
-When my code is not working, I search the error message and figure out why it is not working properly.
-By doing this, I can learn more efficiently because I can understand the functions in-depth by reading the definitions and examples.
+Since I realized how to ask smarter questions, I often get the solutions from the internet.
+I ask myself what is the meaning of the error and what do I want to do with my code.
+After questioning myself, I search the error code and read few similar problems.
+I did learn more efficiently by doing this learning strategy.
+It helped me to understand the functions in-depth by reading the definitions and examples from the internet.